Techniques 22 min read

 How Google Sheets differs from Excel / VBA

-The main takeaway: for light and medium scraping, Google Sheets is often faster because half the job is solved with a single formula.
-For heavy or non-standard scenarios the logic is the same as in VBA - only the syntax changes.
+For light and medium jobs Sheets is still faster, because half the work is one formula.
+For heavy or awkward ones the logic carries over from VBA and only the syntax moves.

 Level 1.
 Scraping with formulas